kubernetes-sigs/kueue/site/content/en/docs/concepts/preemption.md

 ### ClusterQueue share value

-When you enable fair sharing, Kueue assigns a numeric share value to each ClusterQueue to summarize the usage of borrowed resources in a ClusterQueue, in comparisson to others in the same cohort.
+When you enable fair sharing, Kueue assigns a numeric share value to each ClusterQueue to summarize the usage of borrowed resources in a ClusterQueue, in comparison to others in the same cohort.
 The share value is weighted by the `.spec.fairSharing.weight` defined in a ClusterQueue.

 During admission, Kueue prefers to admit Workloads from ClusterQueues that have the lowest share value first.